johnpeart/johnpeart.github.io/src/posts/blogpost/2021-05-01-eurovision-first-listens.md

 Like a phoenix out of the ashes, the Eurovision Song Contest has risen and is returning to our screens this month.
 Huzzah!

 I don't know about you, but I cannot wait for _gay Christmas_.
-So much so that I'm back with my annual, tweet-sized review of every entry to this year's Contest.
+So much so that I'm back with my annual, tweet-sized review of every entry to this year’s Contest.
 This is my seventh attempt to guide you through the highs and lows.
 Maybe reading this will save you some painful listening later.

 In preparing this blogpost, I had the same rules as ever: